webhintio/hint/packages/hint-typescript-config/docs/target.md

 ## Why is this important?

 Not having the right `ES` target can increase the size of your bundle.
-At the same time, having a `ES` target that not all the browsers you care support can create issues with your users.
+At the same time, having an `ES` target that not all the browsers you care support can create issues with your users.

 ## What does the hint check?